 I am a PhD candidate in clinical psychology with a secondary in computational science and engineering at Harvard University.
-I work with Matt Nock and am funded by the National Science Foundation Graduate Research Fellowship Program.
+I work with Matt Nock and have been funded by the NIMH F31/NRSA Predoctoral Fellowship and the NSF Graduate Research Fellowship Program.
 My research examines why people engage in behaviors that are harmful to themselves, including eating disorder behaviors, nonsuicidal self-injury, and suicide.
 I use a wide range of methods to study these problems, including laboratory-based behavioral experiments, real-time monitoring, and large-scale longitudinal studies.
 I am particularly interested in using mathematical and computational modeling to formalize theories in psychopathology.

 I value diversity, inclusion, and belonging, and am committed to promoting these values in research, academia, clinical practice, and beyond.
 I believe that increasing representation of people from marginalized and historically disadvantaged backgrounds is critical for conducting ethical, comprehensive, and innovative clinical science research.